 - They don’t aspire to be in a position of extended power or responsibility and prefer to let someone else take charge.

-Not everyone desires a leadership role, but for those who do want to pursue a leadership role, there are ways we can identify existing leadership skills and develop further skills in the right people.
+Not everyone desires a leadership role.
+But for those who do want to pursue leadership positions, there are ways we can identify existing leadership skills and develop further skills in the right people.

 READ NEXT: How to measure leadership skills

 Sometimes, individuals who really desire a leadership role may not display all of these traits right now.
 But with commitment and the right training, leadership skills can be developed.

 Here are some steps you can take to help your people develop leadership skills: